lightstep/lightstep-grafana-plugin/README.md

 ## Requirements

-* Grafana 7 or 8
+* Grafana 7 (v1.1.9 or earlier) or Grafana 8 (v1.2.0 or later)
 * Unsigned plugin permissions for: lightstep-app,grafana-lightstep-datasource,grafana-lightstep-graph
 * [Lightstep streams](https://docs.lightstep.com/docs/monitor-a-service-level-indicator-with-streams)
 * Lightstep API Key with viewer role

 ## Installing

 1. Download the latest zip archive from the [Releases page](https://github.com/lightstep/lightstep-grafana-plugin/releases).
+Note that v1.2.0 and later are only compatible with Grafana 8.

 2. Install the plugin from the zip archive, [see Grafana documentation here](https://grafana.com/docs/grafana/latest/plugins/installation).